amsoares06/lab-ansible/README.md

 This requires ansible collection `ansible.posix` as described in `requirements.yml` Install w/ `ansible-galaxy collection install -r requirements.yml`

+### tip:
+  run `ansible all -m ping` when adding a new host in the inventory file to add the remote host id to known_hosts

 ---
 ## Roles included and usage
 ### chrony